JacksonAllan/CC/api_reference.md

 Inserts element `el` if it does not already exist.
 Returns a pointer-iterator to the new element if it was inserted, or a pointer-iterator to the existing element, or `NULL` in the case of memory allocation failure.
-If adding one element would violate the set's max load factor, failure can occur even if it already contains the element.
 Determine whether an element was inserted by comparing the set's size before and after the call.

 ```c